geraldopmj/ArchaeoDB/README.md

 ## Intended Use

-ArchaeoDB is intended for academic, research, and educational purposes in zooarchaeology and related disciplines.
-It does not replace formal curation standards, institutional data governance policies, or regulatory compliance requirements.
+ArchaeoDB is intended for academic, research, and educational purposes in archaeology.

 ## Contact